 Physician Assisted Suicide (PAS) in Canada

 Some individuals -- often those suffering from a terminal illness later in life -- find their physical and/or emotional pain intolerable and uncontrollable.
-They would like to commit suicide, but lack the knowledge or physical ability to do so.
+They would like to commit suicide, but may lack the knowledge or physical ability to do so.
 They would like a physician to give them assistance in dying with dignity.
-However, giving such help is currently a criminal act according to section 241(b) of the Criminal Code of Canada as it is in almost all U.S. states.
+However, for a physician -- or anyone else -- to help another person commit suicide has been a criminal act according to section 241(b) of the Criminal Code of Canada,.
+The situation throughout Canada is very similar to that is in almost all U.S. states.

-supportive presence of her friend Svend Robinson, a former NDP (Socialist) member
+presence of a physician and her personal friend Svend Robinson who was a former NDP (Socialist) member

 During the late 1990's we wrote:

-"It is likely that some individual who is faced with a fatal degenerative disease will bring a similar case before the Supreme Court at some time in the future.
-It would have to be a slowly progressing disease or disorder like ALS, in order to give the individual time to allow her or his case to grind slowly through the court system.
+"It is likely that some individual who is faced with a terminal degenerative disease will bring a similar case before the Supreme Court at some time in the future.
+It would have to be a slowly progressing disease or disorder, like ALS in its earliest stage, in order to give the individual time to allow her or his case to grind slowly through the court system.
 The Supreme

 Court might well decide to overturn its 1993 ruling."

-We didn't expect that it would take over a decade before such a case was launched.
+We didn't expect that it would take almost two decades before such a case was launched.
 However, it was only on 2011-NOV-14 that a new case was heard before the British Columbia Supreme Court.

 - Lee Carter and her husband Hollis Johnson.
-They had taken Carter's mother to Switzerland during 2009 so that she could obtain help from a doctor to commit suicide.
+They had taken Lee's mother, Kay Carter, to the Dignitas Clinic in Switzerland during 2010-JAN so that she could obtain help from a doctor to commit suicide.
 PAS is legal in that country if performed according to strict regulations.
+7

 - A physician, Dr. William Shoichet, and

-- The British Columbia Civil Liberties Association.
+- The British Columbia Civil Liberties Association, the non-profit agency that filed the lawsuit.
 1